 A Flat Bracket 23 bolted to the $1\frac{1}{2}$ " Bevel Wheel 20 forms the steering lever, and a set-screw passed through its elongated hole is used to secure a Collar to the $2\frac{1}{2}$ " Rod 24.
 The other end of this Rod 24 carries a Swivel Bearing, the collar of which is free to turn between two Collars and set-screws on the 2" Rod 25.
 Nuts should be placed on the bolts against the collar of the Swivel Bearing, to hold the bolts rigid without gripping the Rod 25.
-The latter Rod is fixed in a Coupling secured to the $1\frac{1}{2}$ " Rod 11.
-It will now be seen that the movement of the steering wheel is transmitted to the right-hand road wheel via the Bevel Wheel 20 and linkage 24 and 25, and the left-hand wheel is caused to move simultaneously but at a different angle, as has been explained already, by means of the

-Rods 11 and 11a and tie rod 12.
+The latter rod is fixed in a Coupling secured to the $1\frac{1}{2}$ " Rod 11.
+It will now be seen that the movement of the steering wheel is transmitted to the right-hand road wheel via the Bevel Wheel 20 and linkage 24 and 25, and the left-hand wheel is caused to move simultaneously but at a different angle, as has been explained already, by means of the Rods 11 and 11a and tie rod 12.

-The fixed front axle 14 is secured to the front chassis springs by means of $\frac{3}{8}''$ Bolts.
+The fixed front axle 14 is secured to the front chassis springs by means of 3/8" Bolts.
 The Cranks 15 should be bent so that the fixed swivel pins 16 are slightly out of the vertical, with their upper ends pointing outward.
 This brings the points of contact between the front wheels and the ground as nearly as possible beneath the centres of the swivel pins.
-In actual practice the object of canting the swivel pins in this way is to save swivel pins.
 In actual practice the object of canting the swivel pins in this way is to save the driver from fatigue and road shock, for if the centre line of each road wheel was parallel with the centre line of the swivel pin, all shock or vibrations in the road wheel would act on the steering wheel with a leverage equal to the distance that separates them.
-It is specially important in cars fitted with four-wheel brakes, for the application of such brakes on a car where the lever AB.
+It is specially important in cars fitted with four-wheel brakes, for the application of such brakes on a car where pin and wheel are parallel would tend to "toe out" the wheels.